coolomya/hello-world/README.md

 # hello-world
-first repository, learning, gitHub basic
+first repository, learn, gitHub basic

 Hello fellow humans, I am Omey, the one and only.
 Sometimes I like to end sentences on .